djalbat/murmuration/README.md

 ### Reading SQL

-There is an `sqlFromFilePath()` function that essentially does nothing more than paper over Nodes's own `fs.readFileSync()` function, throwing any native errors:
+There is an `sqlFromFilePath()` function that essentially does no more than paper over Nodes's own `fs.readFileSync()` function, throwing any native errors:

 ```js
 const filePath = ... ;